abhishek-netizen/testing/JavaScript.md

 5. these functions and objects that we are seeing in window.is created by our ***JS-engine*** and we can access it anyware in our program. <br/>
 6. window is a **global object** created by js-engine along with GEC <br/>
 7. and just like window, JS-engine also create something called as **this** 😨 haha (created along with GEC) <br/>
-8. incase of  browsers **global object** is called as window, but we know js notonly runs on browsers, but wherever js is running it must create a **global object**<br/>
+8. incase of  browsers **global object** is called as window, but we know js not only runs on browsers, but wherever js is running it must create a **global object**<br/>
 9. and wherever js is running it must have engine to it, incase of chrome its v8, incase or react native & in safari it is javascriptCore etc.. <br/>
 10. and these engines have a responsibility to create **global object** <br/>
 11. lets go back to point 7, <br/>